Generics in Typescript and how to use them

 1const myDictionary: Dictionary<number> = { 2 age: 30, 3 height: 180, 4}; 5 6const myOtherDictionary: Dictionary<string> = { 7 name: 'John', 8 city: 'New York', 9};

 This is useful when you want to create a flexible and type-safe container, such as a dictionary or a set.
-You'll be guaranteed, whether the structure will accommodate strings or numbers, that it will follow the interface Dictionary and expect an object with keys whose value will reflect the data you use it with.
+You'll be guaranteed, whether the structure will accommodate strings or numbers, that it will follow the interface Dictionary and expect an object with keys whose value will reflect the data you use it with (=== if you have Dictionary<string> the values of the keys can only be string, if you have Dictionary<number> the values of the keys can only be number).

 Let's make another practical example; let's say you want to have a function that allows you to print whatever type of array in a particular format, like an ordered list.
 In this case, the type of the data passed is not relevant to you, you only care that it's presented in an ordered list.